cybercongress/cyber/cyber.md

  \includesvg[width=1\textwidth]{THC.svg}
 \end{Figure}

-All decisions by cyber\~{}Foundation will be executed based on the results of THC votes.
+All decisions by cyber\~Foundation will be executed based on the results of THC votes.
 The following parameters will be applied:

 \begin{itemize}
 \item Support: 51\%